ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

 Download and install the **RVX Manager** APK from [here](https://github.com/inotia00/revanced-manager/releases/latest).
 It is inotia00's fork of the official ReVanced Manager.

 > If you get an error saying *"App not installed as app isn't compatible with your device."* it means that your device is not supported by the RVX Manager.
-Refer to issue 1 in the [general troubleshooting guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/general-troubleshooting.md) for instructions.
+Refer to the [general troubleshooting guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/general-troubleshooting.md) for instructions.